MansfieldPlumbing/VirtuaCam/README.md

 # VirtuaCam
 A modern C++ virtual camera for Windows featuring a decoupled producer-consumer architecture.
 It enables low-latency, zero-copy video injection from external DirectX applications using shared resources.

-Of course.
-Here is a comprehensive README.md file for your DirectPort VirtuaCam GitHub repository.
-It explains the project's purpose, architecture, features, and provides clear instructions for building and using it.

-DirectPort VirtuaCam

 ![alt text](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![alt text](https://img.shields.io/badge/Platform-Windows-blue.svg)
 ![alt text](https://img.shields.io/badge/Language-C%2B%2B-orange.svg)